 Baby, it’s cold outside.
 No, I’m not trying to be a creep, I’m just explaining why I’m inside the house, catching up on a lot of old movies.
 After all these years, I still enjoy the Back to the Future trilogy, among other classic sci-fi movies.
+When you think BTTF, you realize it has a lot to teach you about Storytelling.
+Here are four things Robert Zemeckis teaches you.

 Before you say, “But Zemeckis is a filmmaker, not a storyteller!”, remember that filmmaking is storytelling, using light and sound where the rest of us use pen and paper.
 Before he was a director, Robert Zemeckis was a screenwriter.
 His ability to craft authentic stories over the past forty years and his insistence on telling stories in a unique way is why Zemeckis will always be one of my favorite directors.